IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

 This document uses network byte order (that is, big endian) values.
 Fields are placed starting from the high-order bits of each byte.

-# An overview of Oppotunistic TCP-AO {#overview}
+# An overview of Opportunistic TCP-AO {#overview}

 In a nutshell, an opportunistic TCP-AO connection starts like a TCP-AO connection, i.e. the SYNs and all subsequent packets are authenticated, but using a MKT with a default key.
-During the TLS secure handshake, the communicating hosts derive secure keys and update their MKT with these secure keys.
+After the TLS secure handshake, the communicating hosts derive secure keys and update their MKT with these secure keys.
 Thus, the beginning of the connection is not protected against packet modifications of packet injection attacks.
 The real protection only